GauravK1997/Bank-Note-Authentication/README.md

 # Bank-Note-Authentication
-This repository is created to deploy my Web App for the projects: Bank Note Authentication
+The Web App is live at: https://bank-note-authent-gaurav.herokuapp.com/